-The Committee fixed the 2004 salary of Mr. Steven G. Anderson, Chief Executive Officer of CryoLife, at \$600,000.
-He received no bonus.
+The Committee fixed the 2005 salary of Mr. Steven G. Anderson, Chief Executive Officer of CryoLife, at \$600,000.
+He received no cash bonus; however, the Compensation Committee did approve the termination and unwinding of the Supplemental Life Insurance Program, and the payment to Mr. Anderson, who was a participant, of the amounts shown as "Bonus" in the Summary Compensation Table.
 This reflects the philosophy of the Committee as set forth at "-Base Salary" and "-Cash Bonuses" above.
-In June 2004, Mr. Anderson was granted stock options under the 2004 Employee Stock Incentive Plan to purchase 10,000 shares of common stock.
+In June 2005, Mr. Anderson was granted stock options under the 2004 Employee Stock Incentive Plan to purchase 10,000 shares of common stock.
 The Committee believes the compensation of Mr. Anderson, a founder of CryoLife, reflects their subjective opinion that Mr. Anderson has provided superlative leadership and fulfilled the functions of the Chief Executive Officer of CryoLife at the highest level.